wilsonmar/wilsonmar.github.io/_posts/2016-10-11-making-videos.md

 10. Create a folder named with a zero-filled version number, such as:

-   SwaggerLoadGen-v01
+    <pre>SwaggerLoadGen-v01</pre>

     <a name="RecordAudio"></a>

     ### Record audio

 10. Press command+N to open a new Audacity session dialog.

 11. Drink a warm drink to hydrate your mouth so you make less pronouciation mistakes.

-   PROTIP: Anything that makes you unfortable will appear in the tone of your voice.
+    PROTIP: Anything that makes you unfortable, no matter how trivial, will reflect in the tone of your voice.
 So get comfortable.
+    The pros stand up during recordings.

 12. PROTIP: Read each sentence out loud before recording so during recording you can focus on emphasis rather than understanding the meaning of that sentence.

 13. Click the red dot to begin recording.

     PROTP: Speak slower than usual.
 Enunciate by moving your cheeks.

     PROTIP: Record and save small sentences.
-This makes it easier to manipulate.
+This makes segments easier to manipulate.
+    This also means smaller files.
+Zero-fill numbers (such as 001).

-   PROTIP: Spikes on the level meter should ocassionally reach the top.
-Beyond that, "clipping" is occuring.
+    PROTIP: Spikes on the level meter should only ocassionally reach the top.
+Beyond that, "clipping" occurs.

 12. PROTIP: Allow about a half-second lead-in and load-out.
 It's easier to cut it than having to add it later, to maintain consistency in background noise.

 13. If you know immediately you don't want to save a version, click the red X at the upper-left corner, then click No to the pop-up.

     PROTIP: It usually takes me several passes to get the speech the way I like.
     By talking out load, I often realize I should change the text and graphics.
 Words on paper often don't sound right coming out of my mouth.

 14. Stop the recording by pressing the big space key on the keyboard or clicking the square icon (using your mouse).

     PROTIP: To avoid a clicking sound which you would have to edit out, Use a mouse and hold it below the table so it can't be heard.

 15. Remove noise at the begging and end of the segment by clicking on a quiet part on the timeline and dragging to either end.
 Then press command/control+X to delete.

 16. Press Shift + Command + E to <strong>Export</strong> the mp3 narration voice media into your project folder within the Camtasia folder.

     CAUTION: Do not "Save" the file because it would not be in a format that Camtasia can import.

     PROTIP: Name the file with a sequence number.
 Use even numbers so you can insert later.

 16. Select ".WAV".

     <a target="_blank" href="https://feedback.techsmith.com/techsmith/topics/how_to_export_audio_file_mp3_from_an_video_using_camtasia_for_mac">Camtasia does not export .mp3</a> either.

 16. Press OK without entering anything in the metadata dialog.
 Camtasia doesn't look at it.